Fallacies About Skeptics

 21% of American atheists believe in God.

-Indeed, there are even more ways that materialism is self refuting.
+There are several more ways that materialism is self refuting.

 In the excerpts below, Edward Feser explains that